-Course Requirement Basic To study 4 AS Levels At least 4 GSCEs at Grade B or above.
-To study Applied AS Levels or BTEC level 3 At least 5 GCSEs at Grade C or above.
+Course Requirement Basic To study 4 AS Levels At least 4 GSCEs at Grade B or above (or equivalent).
+To study BTEC level 3 At least 5 GCSEs at Grade C or above (or equivalent).

 12115 - Thomas Whitham Sixth Form